What Is a CMMS? Definition, Benefits, How It Works, & Examples

 The term CMMS stands for a computerized maintenance management system, and it refers to software that assists maintenance teams in managing assets, planning maintenance, and monitoring work orders.

 A computerized maintenance management system, sometimes known as a CMMS, is software that organizes maintenance data and streamlines maintenance operations.
 It promotes optimizing the use and accessibility of physical assets, including vehicles, machines, communications, plant infrastructures, and other assets.
-Manufacturing, oil and gas production, power generation, construction, transportation, and other industries where physical infrastructure is important use CMMS system software.
+In manufacturing, oil and gas production, power generation, construction, transportation, and other industries where physical infrastructure is important use CMMS system software.

 The database is the core of a CMMS.
 It contains a data model that categorizes data about the assets that a maintenance organization is responsible for maintaining, as well as the tools, supplies, and other resources needed to do so.